Lenyn Sosa Player Props: White Sox vs. Blue Jays

 - Sosa is hitting .132 with a double, a home run and a walk.

-- Sosa has gotten a hit in five of 12 games this year, but he has zero multi-hit games.
+- In five of 12 games this year, Sosa got a hit, but only one each time.

 - Sosa has driven in a run twice this year, but just one in each of those games.